BU-Spark/ds-mpo-bikes/README.md

 ## Getting Started

-The main workflow begins with `MPOCode`, which explores and prepares the Bluebikes network data.
+The main workflow begins with `./MPOCode`, which explores and prepares the Bluebikes network data.
 Subsequent steps involve:

 - `blue-bike-trips-cleaning-eda.ipynb`: Cleans and structures Bluebikes network data